15 Most Beautiful Beaches in California

 Best Beaches in Southern California

-I notice that when friends ask me about what is the best beach to visit in California, they usually mean Southern California.
-It's without a doubt true that some of the best beaches in all of USA are located here!
-I hope you will enjoy reading about my favorites and have a nice time there yourself.
+I notice that when friends ask me about what is the best beach to visit in California, they usually mean Southern California, where some of the best beaches in all of USA are located!
+I hope you will enjoy reading about my SoCal favorites in this section and have a nice time there yourself.

 What I loved best: